Serving the Library Community for More than 100 Years

 The company also expanded into digital imaging, leading the industry in maximizing digital technology to deliver high-quality reprint titles.
 Hein donated its high-quality images of the Nuremberg Trials to Yale’s Avalon project.
 By the late 1990s, Bill Hein Jr. realized that in order to continue to be able to provide superior customer service, Hein was in need of a major acquisition.
 In late 1998, Hein acquired Fred B. Rothman & Co. of Littleton, Colorado.
 Although Rothman and Hein had been competitors in the law publishing industry for years, this acquisition was beneficial in ensuring the continued success of a family-owned law publisher that would deliver a high level of customer service that was quickly disappearing in the industry.

 William S. Hein & Co., Inc. continues to be a thriving, customer service-driven provider of legal products and services including HeinOnline, the world’s largest image-based legal research database, which was launched in May 2000 after years of collaborating with the law library community.
 At its launch, the Law Journal Library was the only library in HeinOnline and contained only 25 law journals.
 Early institutional subscribers saw the value that online page images brought to the legal research community and encouraged Hein to add content beyond the scope of historical legal periodicals.
 As a result, Hein expanded its initial goal and HeinOnline now delivers more and more content that is needed by today’s legal researchers.
-Today, HeinOnline contains more than 60 databases and subscribers in more than 175 countries enjoy online access to more than 146 million pages of legal research material that, in many instances, is exclusive to HeinOnline.
+Today, HeinOnline contains more than 100 databases, and subscribers in more than 175 countries enjoy online access to more than 210 million pages of legal research material that, in many instances, is exclusive to HeinOnline.

 Hein is recognized as a leader in the preservation of retrospective legal materials.
-Our digital images of American State Papers have been used by the United States government, and a major legal research institution is utilizing our expertise to digitally store and reproduce high-quality reprints of legal classics, insuring the availability of these important works for future generations of legal researchers.
+Our digital images of American State Papers have been used by the United States government, and a major legal research institution is utilizing our expertise to digitally store and reproduce high-quality reprints of legal classics, ensuring the availability of these important works for future generations of legal researchers.

 Our growth and development have been steady since the early 1920s.
 Our focus to deliver the highest quality products and services to the law library profession remains the primary goal at Hein.
 As we move further into the digital age of information delivery, our commitment to our customers remains as strong as ever.